Riverina Summer School

 2. If paying by credit card, we will send you an email for credit card processing via Paypal

-3. If paying by cheque, please make it out to Riverina Summer School for Strings and post to: PO Box 8335 Kooringal, NSW, 2650
+3. If paying by cheque, please make it out to Riverina Summer School for Strings and post to: 161 Lake Albert Road Kooringal, NSW, 2650

 The Riverina Summer School for Strings is a residential string school that takes place in Wagga Wagga, NSW in the second or third week of January each year.
 It is a non-profit organisation run by a volunteer committee.
 It was founded by internationally recognised Australian cellist Nelson Cooke in 1988 in order to provide a fully-immersive string experience for students of all ages and abilities in a regional Australian setting.
 It is open to bowed string players and guitarists of all ages and regularly attracts some of Australia's best string players to its staff.
-It has been lead by highly regarded performers and teachers such as Christopher Martin, Carl Pini and Goetz Richter in the role of Music Director.
-The 31st annual school will be held in January 2018 and Susan Collins from the University of Tasmania will be the Music Director.
+In addition to Nelson Cooke, it has been lead by highly regarded performers and teachers such as Christopher Martin, Carl Pini and Goetz Richter.
+The 33rd annual school will be held in January 2020 and Susan Collins, Head of Strings at UTAS Conservatorium of Music, will be the music director.